There are new concerns over the stamp duty holiday amid a rise in conveyance delays which risk deals falling through.

 The holiday was also praised for its impact on those considering renovating a house, and those in the midst of buying or considering a move in the coming months, who can reinvest the savings into their project.

 But the clamour put the housing sector under pressure.
-Nearly a third of prospective home buyers have been refused a mortgage since the stamp duty holiday announcement, Market Financial Solutions (MFS) revealed in September, with mortgage lenders opting for caution following a turbulent 2020.
+Nearly a third of prospective home buyers were refused a mortgage following the stamp duty holiday announcement, Market Financial Solutions (MFS) revealed in September, with mortgage lenders opting for caution following a turbulent 2020.